Behavioral Health Services

 The Tuberculosis (TB) Elimination Program works with community agencies, providers, and hospitals to identify persons who have active TB disease.
 Diagnosis, treatment, and follow-up services are provided to all persons in Davidson County who are diagnosed with active TB disease.
 Contact investigations are conducted in partnership with patients who have active TB disease to identify, evaluate, and treat individuals who have been exposed to active TB.
 Directly observed therapy is provided to all persons with TB disease, children, and some high risk contacts.

 Women, Infants and Children (WIC) is a supplemental nutrition program that provides nutrition education, breastfeeding promotion and support and healthy food vouchers to participants of the program.
 This program is available to pregnant and postpartum women, infants, and children up to the age of five who meet the income requirements.
-WIC has four locations in Davidson County.
+We have four locations in Davidson County.
 Appointments are required.